STUDY

 What is a Phrase?

 A phrase is a group of related words within a sentence.
-This group of words does not include the subject and the object.
+It does not include both a subject and a verb.

-It mostly consists of a preposition, an article or a noun, e.g., on a table, at the door, in a box, on the roof.
+Phrases mostly consist of a preposition, an article, or a noun, for example: on a table, at the door, in a box, on the roof.

 Examples: